grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -boltdb.shipper.compactor.delete-request-cancel-period
 [delete_request_cancel_period: <duration> | default = 24h]

-# Constrain the size a delete request.
-When a delete request that spans > delete_max_query_range
+# Constrain the size of a delete request.
+When a delete request that spans > delete_max_interval
-# is input, the request is sharded into smaller requests of no more than delete_max_query_range.
+# is input, the request is sharded into smaller requests of no more than delete_max_interval.
 #
-# 0 means no max_query_period.
+# 0 means no delete_max_interval.
 # CLI flag: -boltdb.shipper.compactor.delete-max-interval
 [delete_max_interval: <duration> | default = 0]